php-enqueue/enqueue-dev/docs/contribution.md

 # Contribution

-To contribute you have to fork a [enqueue-dev](https://github.com/php-enqueue/enqueue-dev) repository.
+To contribute you have to send a pull request to [enqueue-dev](https://github.com/php-enqueue/enqueue-dev) repository.
-Clone it locally.
+The pull requests to read only subtree split [repositories](https://github.com/php-enqueue/enqueue-dev/blob/master/bin/subtree-split#L46) will be closed.

 ## Setup environment

 ```